Purchases made through links earn us a small commission, at no extra cost to you.

 - The deer can be found freely roaming through most parts of Nara Park, so you never have to go far to find them.

 - Special crackers (shika senbei) that contain ingredients safe for deer to eat are for sale in packs of about 10 for 150 yen.
 Just look for the carts/kiosks scattered throughout the park.
 Do not feed the deer any food meant for human consumption.

 - To ask the deer to bow its head, hold the cracker slightly overhead.
 They sometimes would also bow when we’d put it behind our back.
 Be sure to immediately reward their good manners with a cracker, as teasing can make them mad.

-- Even though we didn’t experience or witness any aggressive behaviour from the deer in Nara Park, it can and does happen.
+- Even though we didn’t experience or witness any aggressive behaviour from the Nara deer, it can and does happen.
 The best way to avoid injury is to not tease or withhold food from the deer, or try to take a selfie while feeding them.
 Also, keep your paper maps tucked away and don’t panic if a deer nips at your clothing.

 Accommodations in Nara